 I despise charities on the whole, mainly because most of the donated money is skimmed off to pay large salaries to directors and suchlike, instead of reaching the very people it claims to be helping.

 Charities are big businesses, especially when they trade on the welfare of children for example, from my own experiences more and more kids seem to ‘slip through the net’ than are able to be helped by these so-called Charitable organisations.

-A small, regular contribution to Chris Spivey and/or Sonia Poulton is not going to buy posh cars or expensive lunches for fat businessmen, it will however help these people continue delivering the kind of information you will not find anywhere else.
+A small, regular contribution to Sonia Poulton is not going to buy posh cars or expensive lunches for fat businessmen, it will however help her continue delivering the kind of information you will not find anywhere else.